AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Among our top auto insurance providers in Mississippi, USAA has the lowest average premiums in nearly every category:

-The only profile for which USAA’s rates aren’t the cheapest is drivers with DUIs, who may find better rates with Progressive.
+The only profile for which USAA’s rates aren’t the cheapest is drivers with DUIs, who may find better rates with Progressive or State Farm.
 For drivers with speeding tickets and at-fault accidents, State Farm’s rates are comparable to USAA’s.

 USAA’s Customer Satisfaction